 With confidential testing, if you test positive for HIV, the test result and your name will be reported to the state or local health department to help public health officials get better estimates of the rates of HIV in the state.
 The state health department will then remove all personal information about you (name, address, etc.) and share the remaining non-identifying information with CDC.
 CDC does not share this information with anyone else, including insurance companies.

-If you are HIV-positive, it is important to disclose your HIV status to your health care providers (doctors, dentists, etc.) so that they can give you the best possible care.
+If you are HIV-positive, it is also important to disclose your HIV status to your health care providers (doctors, dentists, etc.) so that they can give you the best possible care.
 Sharing your status with anyone else is your choice.
 Learn more about telling others.